 A decision about my career cannot be made by some online report and a short interview with a career adviser who does not know me.
-Mr Triff's response:

 True, but the purpose of the Morrisby Profile Programme is NOT to tell you what career path to choose.
 It is to provide you with an additional, professional, independent perspective that you can add to your own and that of other sources, such as family, friends, teachers, employers, etc.